appwrite/rfc/019-multi-storage-support.md

 need to have and why.
 Please think well about the naming conventions and how well they play with other Appwrite conventions.
 Try and stay as consistent with existing patterns as much as possible.
 -->
+There won't be any need for new Data Structures.

 ### Supporting Libraries